 - Screening, Review, and Selection Procedures

 Q: How many grants can I apply for?
 How many can I receive?

-Eligible stranding network participants can receive no more than two awards per fiscal year as an organization.
+Eligible stranding network participants can receive no more than two awards per fiscal year as part of the competitive program.
 The two awards must be for projects that are clearly separate in their objectives, goals, and budget requests.

 If you are applying as an eligible researcher, but not independently authorized under authorized under Sections 112(c) or 109(h) of the MMPA, or the National Contingency Plan for Response to Marine Mammal Unusual Mortality Events, you can only receive one award for the fiscal year.